Scotland’s North Coast 500 Route

-You've probably heard of Route 66 in the US, so famous they even made a song about it.
-Well the NC500, (or North Coast 500) is Scotland’s equivalent.
-The infamous 500-mile route across the top of Scotland will take you to and through some of the best scenery the country has to offer.
-What’s more, caravanners and motorhomers will find they're well catered for with plenty of dedicated stops en-route.
-The complete journey can be comfortably fitted in to a five to seven day itinerary, although more time will allow you to find those lesser known spots.
+You've probably heard of Route 66 in the US… so famous they even made a song about it.
+Well, the NC500, (or North Coast 500) is Scotland’s equivalent.
+The infamous 500-mile route across the top of Scotland will show you some of the best scenery the country has to offer.

 inverness-1160x400